AJ-Diale/AJ-Diale/README.md

 I'm a passionate IT student with hands-on experience in front-end development and IT support.
 I specialize in creating clean, responsive, and intuitive web interfaces using technologies like **HTML, CSS, JavaScript, Node.js**, and **PHP**.

-I've worked as a **Front-End Developer Intern at ATOS**, where I designed and implemented user-focused web interfaces, and as an **IT Support Technician at Daimler Truck Southern Africa**, providing technical support and system troubleshooting.
+I've worked as a **Software Developer Intern at ATOS**, where I designed and implemented user-focused web interfaces and integrated backends, and as an **IT Support Technician at Daimler Truck Southern Africa**, providing technical support and system troubleshooting.

 I thrive in collaborative environments, continuously build new skills, and aim to contribute to innovative, impactful digital solutions.